hpcaitech/Open-Sora/docs/report_03.md

 Previously, we monitor the training process only by human evaluation, as DDPM traning loss is not well correlated with the quality of generated videos.
 However, for rectified flow, we find the training loss is well correlated with the quality of generated videos as stated in SD3.
 Thus, we keep track of rectified flow evaluation loss on 100 images and 1k videos.

 We sampled 1k videos from pixabay as validation dataset.
 We calculate the evaluation loss for image and different lengths of videos (2s, 4s, 8s, 16s) for different resolution (144p, 240p, 360p, 480p, 720p).
 For each setting, we equidistantly sample 10 timesteps.
 Then all the losses are averaged.
+We also provide a [video](https://streamable.com/oqkkf1) showing the sampled videos with a fixed prompt for different steps.

 ![Evaluation Loss](/assets/readme/report_val_loss.png)
 ![Video Evaluation Loss](/assets/readme/report_vid_val_loss.png)